OpenEvalProject/evals/manuscripts/elife-55081/v2/manuscript.md

 Group-independent component analysis (gICA) was also performed to address the exploration of large-scale functional brain networks and potential differences between sessions.
 The gICA revealed five components associated with sensory and motor cortices, putative default-mode, and salience networks, a striatum-centered component, and two components with relevant connectivity of the ventral hippocampi, with a degree of lateralization found in some of the latter (Figure 5—figure supplement 2).
 These results are strikingly similar to other networks reported previously in the male prairie vole (Ortiz et al., 2018), although this is a larger sample also including female voles and an optimized anesthesia protocol for the detection of rsfMRI networks in rodents (Grandjean et al., 2020).
 In order to evaluate whether networks found through gICA maps had significant changes between sessions, dual regression was applied and group differences across sessions were assessed using two-sample paired t-tests (see Materials and methods).
 However, the obtained FWE-corrected p statistics found no significant differences between sessions.
 Being a voxel-wise method, it may not be sensitive enough to detect punctual, region-specific changes in brain functional connectivity.

-## Specific network connections that undergo changes during cohabitation with mating correlate with partner preference in male and female voles
+### Specific network connections that undergo changes during cohabitation with mating correlate with partner preference in male and female voles

 Although several regions were found to change significantly after cohabitation and social bonding, we tested if any specific connection of the detected network component (Figure 5A) could have a relationship with the partner preference index obtained between 48 and 72 hr after the onset of cohabitation, which was used to evaluate the level of pair-bonding in each subject.
 Two-tailed Pearson’s correlation tests revealed a significant positive relationship in LS–VP baseline functional connectivity (r(26) = 0.435, p=0.020) with the partner preference index, suggesting that the higher the baseline functional connectivity between these regions, the higher the partner preference index would be (Figure 6A).
 Also, significant negative relationships were found between the partner preference index and BLA–NAcc functional connectivity at 24 hr of cohabitation (session 2) (r(30) = −0.464, p=0.0074), and in LS–RSC functional connectivity at 2 weeks of cohabitation (session 3) (r(28) = −0.437, p=0.015), which may suggest that the lower the connectivity between these regions at the specified time points, the higher the partner preference index (Figure 6B,C).

 ![Figure 6.](https://cdn.elifesciences.org/articles/55081/elife-55081-fig6-v2.jpg)

 **Figure 6.:** Scatterplots (A–C) that show significant correlations (with best line fit) between functional connectivity (Fisher z-transformed partial-correlation values) and partner preference index in network connections that undergo longitudinal changes.
 BLA: basolateral amygdala.
 LS: lateral septum.
 NAcc: nucleus accumbens.
 RSC: retrosplenial cortex.
-VP: ventral pallidum.Figure 6—source data 1.
+VP: ventral pallidum.

 ## Discussion

 Several studies have described the relevance of different brain regions involved in pair-bond induction and maintenance in prairie voles (Johnson and Young, 2017; Walum and Young, 2018).
 However, longitudinal explorations of the brain before and after pair-bonding are scarce (Bales et al., 2007), especially from a network perspective.
 Here, by using rsfMRI, we were able to detect a brain network in which baseline functional connectivity (before cohabitation) predicted the latency for huddling behavior during the first hours of cohabitation, providing the potential neurofunctional substrate for the variability in affiliative behavior and further extending the recent findings that the corticostriatal electric activity modulates social bonding in prairie voles (Amadei et al., 2017).
 A relationship between functional connectivity and social interaction was also found, in which a network detected from data obtained 24 hr after the onset of cohabitation predicted the amount of social interaction during the PPT.
 Finally, our results reflected significant longitudinal changes in functional connectivity of prairie voles after pair-bonding.
 Post hoc analyses revealed differential short- and long-term connectivity changes mainly involving the lateral septum (LS), with three network connections correlating with the level of partner preference in different sessions.
 We further discuss the potential neurophysiological basis and implications of our findings.

-## Correlations between network functional connectivity and social behavior
+### Correlations between network functional connectivity and social behavior

 Although each of the identified networks would likely act as a whole or possess emergent properties, in the following text, we mention previous evidence in rodents that may aid in their functional interpretation, and each component will be dissected in segments to better understand node relationships and their putative role in social bonding and related behavior.

 Even though it has been reported that in prairie voles, 24 hr of cohabitation or 6 hr of ad libitum mating is sufficient for a pair-bond to be developed (Williams et al., 1992), a considerable amount of evidence has shown that other factors influence its development and maintenance.
 Specifically, AVP (Ophir et al., 2008) and OXT receptor gene expression and density (King et al., 2016), paternal nurturing (Ahern and Young, 2009), and neonatal isolation (Barrett et al., 2015) have shown to produce variability in the exhibition of prairie vole social behavior.
 Though they were under the same experimental conditions, subjects from both sexes in this study showed a wide behavioral variability not only during their sexual encounters in the first hours of cohabitation, but also in their bonding behavior evaluated between 48 and 72 hr after the onset of cohabitation.
 It is likely that the sum of previously mentioned factors gives each subject a distinctive brain network configuration that ultimately relates to bonding behavior.
 Hence, we hypothesized that there may be individual differences in functional connectivity that could explain the variability in socio-sexual behavior.

-## Correlation with huddling latencies
+### Correlation with huddling latencies

 Indeed, we identified a network for which the functional connectivity at baseline was negatively related to huddling latencies during the first hours of cohabitation.
 In other words, baseline functional connectivity predicted how quickly subjects would begin affiliative huddling with an opposite-sex conspecific.
 Huddling is a measurable affiliative behavior in prairie voles and a useful indicator of social receptiveness (Salo et al., 1993).
 The network included the following connections: VP–MeA–LS–VTA–RSC–PVN, PVN–RSC–BLA–NAcc–ACC–NAcc, and BLA–DG (Figure 3A).
 This network has regions reported to be involved in social salience, social memory and recognition, spatial memory, and reward-seeking mechanisms.
 Therefore, it is possible that subjects that exhibited huddling at an earlier time found it more rewarding than those who did not.